-The ENVY Photo 7155 is a decent family printer.
-Printed photos look vibrant and color accuracy is good, but they have a warm color temperature, resulting in a slightly reddish tint.
-It does take quite a bit of time to print photos, though, and it has bad yield for both color and black pages, so the cartridges need to be replaced often.
-The scanner only has a flatbed and it can't extend for thick books or documents.
+The HP ENVY Photo 7155 is a decent family printer.
+Color accuracy is excellent and photos look vibrant, though they have a warm color temperature, resulting in a slightly reddish tint.
+It does take quite a bit of time to print anything, though, and the printer has a bad page yield overall, so the cartridges need to be replaced often.
+The scanner has a flatbed, but its lid doesn't have any extendable hinges for thicker books or documents.

-There are a few issues with the design.
-The main input tray isn't removable, so it can be hard to load paper as space is pretty tight.
+The HP ENVY Photo 7155 has a passable design.
+While the printer feels sturdy and well-built overall, the main input tray isn't removable, so it can be hard to load paper as space is pretty tight.
 Also, while the tray has width sliders, it doesn't have length sliders, which can end up causing interruptions during print jobs.
-There's a separate tray for photo paper located on top of the main input tray.
-The scanner lid doesn't have any extendable hinges for thicker documents, and when lifting the scanner lid from the side, there's a good chance that the scanner bed will come with it.
+Raising the scanner bed gives you access to the ink cartridges, even when the printer is off, and to any paper jams.
+However, the scanner lid doesn't have any extendable hinges for thicker documents, and when lifting the scanner lid from the side, there's a good chance that the scanner bed will come with it.

-The ENVY 7155's cost-per-print is okay.
-Even though the cartridges are reasonably priced, you still end up having to replace them often due to their low yield, costing more over time.
+The HP ENVY 7155's cost-per-print is okay.
+Even though the cartridges are reasonably priced, you still end up having to replace them often due to their low page yield, costing more over time.
 This applies to both black only and color printing.

 Keep in mind that even if you print only in black, most inkjet printers continue using the color cartridge for servicing tasks, so you'll likely still need to replace it eventually.

-The ENVY 7155's printing speed is passable.
+The HP ENVY 7155's printing speed is reasonable.
 It takes a long time to print pretty much everything, whether it's black only documents, color documents, or photos.
 Thankfully, the input tray can hold up to 125 sheets of paper, so you can leave it running for a while before having to reload.
 The output tray, however, can only hold up to 25 sheets.

 These results are based on the actual physical photo, not the scanned image provided for reference above, which may not be representative of the printer's photo print quality.

 Although it isn't advertised as a variant, the HP ENVY Photo 7855 bears a lot of resemblance to the ENVY Photo 7155.
-The main difference is that the 7855 performs a bit better, it has more connectivity options, and the scanner has an Automatic Document Feeder.
+The main difference is that the 7855 performs a bit better, it has more connectivity options, and the scanner has an automatic document feeder.

-The HP ENVY Photo and the HP LaserJet M15w are two very different printers.
+The HP ENVY Photo 7155 and the HP LaserJet Pro M15w are two very different printers.
 If you are looking to print in color with a focus on photos, then the Envy is a better option.
 If, however, you want to print in black and white, with a low cost-per-print and a high black page yield, then the LaserJet is your best bet.